 While experts lean toward a belief that finance and accounting will need to adapt to the 24-hours cycle of processing, you still benefit from the traditional end-of-month budget closing.

-Furthermore, scrutinizing your balances enables your team to have a better grip over the financial liquidity of your assets.
+Furthermore, analyzing your balances enables your team to have a better grip over the financial liquidity of your assets.

 That’s another area of accounting where automation comes to aid.